IOxCyber/PyberSec/ConceptsBasics001/Datastructures.md

 -  **sets and dictionaries** are **unordered** collection of objects.

-- Dictionary **keys must be immutable** type i.e unchangeable.
+- Dictionary **keys must be immutable, Unique** type i.e unchangeable.

-- Dictionary's duplicate key will be overwrite with latest value, **Key has to be unique.**
+- Dictionary's duplicate key will be overwrite with latest value.

 - Set {values}: **Unordered** (Can't access by "Index"), **Unique values, mutable**

+- All the Data Structures are iterable in Python.